zwpaper/sessions-control-hammerspoon/README.md

 You can easily minimize all windows of a session, and unminimize the another one.
 We will also save the full screen status, will set window full screen if it was.

+For now, we only minimize the windows, and will update to hide the windows not in work.

 # ToDo:
 * Detect if there is a save file, if not create a default